WebOfTrust/keri/docs/Q-and-A.md

 The registry is logically centralized (in that there is a consensus between participants) but there is no central registry (needed, ed.), which gatekeeps access to the data.\
 (*@Chunningham*)

-## *Q: How do I explain the significance of KERI to someone?
+## *Q: How do I explain the significance of KERI's blockchain-less-ness?

-*Could I say that the Transactions Per Second of a KERI-based system will always beat the TPS of a blockchain-based system.*\

-*Is that a fair statement?
-Is there some "order of magnitude" characterization of that inherent advantage?*

-{TBW prio 2}
+In brief: identifier portability is significant.

+The key answer to *How can you control your own online identity?* is that it must be portable.
+The system **must have** the property of **identifier portability**.

+> This is analogous to the property that mobile telephone numbers now have (but didn't have for  decades) that is number portability between providers.
+Likewise a blockchain based identity system suffers from the lack of identifier portability.

+It doesn't matter that the blockchain has a decentralized governance structure, the identifier is not portable and so the user is not truly totally sovereign over their identifiers and hence their identity based on those identifiers.
+KERI is an authenticatable system that supports portability.

 ---